WhatIETF/draft-rosenbergjennings-dispatch-ripp/api.md

 ACKs go back on any open byway.

-Event is JSON object with timestamp,  alerting, connected, ended
+Event is JSON object with timestamp,  alerting, connected,channe num / id , codec name,  ended

 Perhaps have migrate or do other way - prefer a 3xx redirect response to GET <call-uri>/event